Free AI Visibility + Awareness score

 Why Your Brand Doesn't Show Up in ChatGPT

 AI visibility refers to how often and how accurately your brand appears in responses generated by AI platforms like ChatGPT, Claude, Gemini, and Perplexity.
 For most service businesses, the answer is sobering: your brand simply does not show up.
-Not because your services are bad or your content is weak, but because your digital presence was built for an era of search engines, not answer engines.
+Not because your services are bad or your content is weak, but because your digital presence was built for search engines, not answer engines.

 What are the most common reasons brands are invisible to AI?